QuentinRa/blog.quentinra.dev/maths/statistics/dist.md

 # [1] 1 0 0 1 1 0 1 1 1 1
 ```

-In the resulting vector, we can read that in the first experience,
-we got a success.
-In the second a failure, etc. A Bernoulli distribution
-is like flipping a coin if p=0.5 but if $p$ then the coin is a rigged coin.
+In the resulting vector, we can read that in the first experience, we got one success.
+In the second, we had a failure, etc. Bernoulli's distribution is like flipping a coin if p=0.5, and if $p \neq 0.5$ then the coin is a rigged coin.